Moving checklist

 Manage your finances

 When moving to the Netherlands, it’s essential your finances are in order to ensure you can support yourself and your family.
-This relates to any short-term money needs as well as long-term financial management, including:
+If you’re looking to budget your finances after moving or considering a mortgage, check out the ING products designed specifically for expats.

-• Bank accounts: Research your banking options before you arrive, including retail banks and mobile banking options in the Netherlands.
+• Bank accounts: Research your banking options before you arrive, including traditional banks and mobile banking options.
 It’s possible you can open a mobile bank account before you arrive.
 For more information, read our guide to opening a bank account in the Netherlands.

 • Pensions, tax, and investments: Can your pension be transferred to the Netherlands?
 Will your investments be affected by your relocation?
 Find out before you move with our guide to the Dutch tax system and our guide to Dutch pensions.